nbalmoori/git_homework/thoughts.md

 Strategies I will try during Mod 0:
 1. Work on my note-taking: color coding, leaving space for notes, creating a table of contents
 2. Use calendaring to make sure I complete the Mod 1 pre-work on time.

+I'd like to shout out my friend Stephanie for being a positive presence while I have been stressed out this week!